gahtan-syarif/sha3prng/README.md

 # Generate a random bytes object with length of 74 bytes
 random_bytes = prng_instance.randbytes(74)

-# Add random entropy to the PRNG in case backwards resistance is needed.
+# Add random entropy to scramble the PRNG state in case backwards resistance is needed.
 prng_instance.add_entropy()

-# Add chosen entropy (512-bit integer or bytes object) to the PRNG in case backwards resistance is needed.
+# Add chosen entropy (512-bit integer or bytes object) to scramble the PRNG state in case backwards resistance is needed.
 prng_instance.add_entropy(619)

 ```